 Open burning is permitted in accordance with any restrictions the fire marshal may impose for public safety purposes for bona fide fire services instruction with a permit from the fire marshal; for campfires or other fires used solely for recreational and similar purposes or for outdoor noncommercial preparation of food; for safety flares or for warming of outdoor workers

 Permissible open burning, recreational fires, and use of portable outdoor fireplaces shall be attended at all times by a person eighteen (18) years of age or older and with legal authority by the owner or agent of the property until the fire is extinguished.

 The attendant of permissible open burning, recreational fires, and portable outdoor fireplaces shall have a means to extinguish the fire to include but not limited to portable fire extinguishers or fire extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck.

-Open burning or the use of a special incineration device is permitted in the disposal of leaves and tree, yard and garden trimmings for properties zones agricultural and located outside the suburban service area except for the dates and time listed below:
+Open burning or the use of a special incineration device is permitted in the disposal of leaves and tree, yard, and garden trimmings for properties zones agricultural and located outside the suburban service area except for the dates and times listed below: